ahsan598/docker-projects/docker-installation/readme.md

 # Verify by running the hello-world image
 sudo docker run hello-world
 ```
-**If the output shows "Hello from Docker!", Docker is installed successfully.**
+If the output shows **"Hello from Docker!"**, Docker is installed successfully.

 ## Optional: Allow non-root user to run docker without sudo